InfoBay-AI/ivf_clinical_discharge_summaries_medical_nlp/README.md

 **Considerations**

   This dataset is provided for research and educational purposes only.
 It contains only sample data.
-For access to the full dataset and enterprise licensing options, please visit our website[InfoBay AI](https://infobay.ai/) or contact us directly.
+For access to the full dataset and enterprise licensing options, please visit our website [InfoBay AI](https://infobay.ai/) or contact us directly.

     -Ph: (91) 8303174762
     -Email: datareq@infobay.ai